bxjthu/CompLing/slides/9/source.md

 Query 7: Does Zijing serve vegetarian fare?

 ---
-## Computational desiderata for meaning Representations
+## Computational desiderata for meaning representations

 + What should meaning representations do for us?

 ---

-## Computational desiderata for meaning Representations
+## Computational desiderata for meaning representations

 (1) Does Maharani serve vegetarian food?<br>